Updated Nov 2018: view at 1920 x 1080 for best results

 I loved looking through the site - brought back great (and sometimes not so great) memories of those times.
 I took my son & daughter to Glastonbury this year - wow the changes from '72!
 Has anyone mentioned to you the Trowbridge Pump House concerts?

 Photo courtesy ©J .
 Way 1976 , taken from the tower .

 I was there.
-I went with some friends, and wasn't that much into anybody who was playing at the time, but as I recall, Elton John joined Kiki Dee onstage for "Don't go Breaking my Heart", and Queen were brilliant.
+I went with some friends, and wasn't that much into anybody who was playing at the time, but as I recall a cardboard cutout of Elton John joined Kiki Dee onstage for "Don't go Breaking my Heart", and Queen were brilliant.

 My memories of Queen's free hyde Park concert was us,the audience,singing the Elton parts to "Don't go breaking my heart" during Kiki Dee's set.Some of her recent concerts that Summer had Elton as special guest so perhaps lots were expecting him this day (I was) but not this time.

 As an aside - the following year,1977 Reading Festival,I was watching Blue,who had recently charted with "Gonna capture your heart" and after a few songs decided to browse the shops as they were doing nothing for me,plus I needed to pee.That year was knee deep in mud everywhere.I heard enormous cheers for this band who I found nothing special,only readsing in the press later Elton John had guested on piano for a couple of songs!
 So there I have missed Elton - twice!